 Talk with your child’s doctor about what is best for your child.
 It is important to keep follow-up appointments.

-Fluid in the middle ear makes it harder for your child to hear sounds because of conductive hearing loss.
-Imagine if you were trying to hear something underwater.
+conductive hearing loss.
+Imagine trying to hear something underwater.
 That is what it might sound like to your child.

 Some children will not have any problems hearing when they have an infection.
 Others may have a short-term hearing loss.
 Your child's hearing loss may go away once the fluid goes away.
 If he has ear infections over and over again, his hearing may not get better.
 It is important to get the right treatment for ear infections.

 You may not know when your child has fluid in her middle ear but no infection.
 She may not have a fever or complain of any pain.
 She could have fluid in her ear for weeks or months.
 During this time, she may miss hearing sounds and words.
 You should take your child to the doctor if you think there are any problems.

 What To Do If You Think Your Child Has an Ear Infection